There Be Mature Content Here

 Ah, Aku!
 That feels so damn good.

-I take deep inhale of the brisk morning air that smells like shit.
+I take a deep inhale of the brisk morning air that smells like shit.

 That’s good, too.

 Pleased, I pivot and look at my thatch hut.
 It’s a rickety little hovel.
-But what it lacks in structural integrity, it compensates with good, old primal territorialism.
+But what it lacks in structural integrity is compensated by good old primal territorialism.